 In short, traditional methods of podcast advertising, while they can still be effective, leave you in the dark as to how effective.
 It might not matter to your company as long as you’re seeing some results, but in some organizations, marketing must be able to show specifics for any initiatives they take.
 The more clear data they can gather to prove effectiveness, the better.

-This is where the “future” of podcast advertising comes in…The future of podcasting offers clearer data for more targeted advertising Click To Tweet
+This is where the “future” of podcast advertising comes in…Getting an advertising spot on a podcast could be a great opportunity to reach your target customers Click To Tweet

 Streaming podcasts lead to clearer ad data

 I mentioned that traditionally, podcasts have been downloaded via RSS feeds, but there is another way.
 More and more host platforms are allowing streaming of podcasts, meaning that the audience can choose to listen directly from their site, without downloading any files.
 It’s advantageous to the listener because podcast files are usually quite big, while streaming also offers advantages to advertisers – like the fact that you can get access to better data on audience interaction and behavior.